liamcryan/iherb/README.rst

 Get products from iHerb.

-This library was created to test out requests-html as well as learn about 'yield' vs 'return'.
+This library was created to test out requests-html, learn about 'yield' vs 'return' and type hinting.

 Usage
 =====